-If you are not on a vigilant program to brush and floss daily along with regular check-ups at Fenton Mooloolaba family dental clinic, your local Mooloolaba dentist, you may eventually develop dental issues which can become worse over time the longer they are left untreated.
+If you are not adhering to a vigilant program to brush and floss your teeth daily, along with attending regular dental check-ups, you may eventually develop dental issues which can become worse over time the longer they are left untreated.

 While some are quite noticeable, as in the case of cavities, other problems like gum disease, tend to take place slowly and quietly over a period of time.

 Here are some very common dental problems you should be aware of.

 Dental caries, better known as cavities, is the most commonly occurring dental condition dentists the world over treat yearly.

 Caries and tooth decay can occur in anyone at any age.

 The decaying process begins when sticky plaque forms on the teeth and combines with the sugars or starches from the food you consume.
 This combination produces acids that erode tooth enamel, thus leading to cavities.
 Tooth decay may be prevented by brushing twice a day, flossing daily, and maintaining regular dentist appointments at one of our two Mooloolaba dental clinics near Maroochydore, Mountain Creek and Kawana.